-Here we have examples of Google Colaboratory (aka Colab or simply colabs) notebooks trained on various datasets.
+Here we have examples of Google Colab notebooks trained on various data sets.
 They are free GPU instances, so great for prototyping and even simple production models.

 The below tutorials cover MobileNetv2-SSD, tiny-YOLOv3, tiny-YOLOv4, and Deeplabv3+ (semantic segmentation).
 A bunch of other object detectors and neural networks could be trained/supported on Colab and run on DepthAI, so if you have a request for a different object detector/network backend, please feel free to make a Github Issue!

 And please feel free to work directly from our Github of